Peda1996/ha_custom_components/netz_ooe/README.md

 - If you want to see some relative values, I would advice to add a helper (can be found in settings -> integrations -> helper).

 ## Additional info:
-- Customer ID can be found here: https://eservice.netzooe.at/app/portal/profile
+- Customer ID can be found here: https://eservice.netzooe.at/app/portal/dashboard
-- Contract number is "Vertrakskonto" and a Number.
+- Contract number is "Vertrakskonto" and is represented by a Number.
+- Contract account is represented by "Zählpunkt"